 Public health control includes active case finding and treatment of family and close contacts with penicillin benzathine or doxycycline to prevent infection from developing.

 The Treponema species that cause bejel, pinta, and yaws are morphologically and serologically indistinguishable from the agent of syphilis, T. pallidum subspecies pallidum.

 Disease is spread by close body contact, typically between children living in conditions of poor hygiene.

 As in syphilis, the typical course is an initial mucocutaneous lesion, followed by diffuse secondary lesions, a latent period, and late destructive disease.

-Give 1 dose of penicillin benzathine IM or, for penicillin-allergic adults, 2 wk of doxycycline 100 mg po bid.
+Give 1 dose of penicillin benzathine IM or, for penicillin-allergic adults, 1 dose of azithromycin 30 mg/kg orally (maximum 2 g) or 2 weeks of doxycycline 100 mg orally twice a day.